openSignalBox/osb-3d-letters/README.md

 # osb-3d-letters

-3D files of capital letters in a prototypical signal box name board font.
+3D files of capital letters in a prototypical signal box nameboard font.

 These files, created and kindly shared by Maurice Gifford, are based on a font drawn by Owen Stratford.